ug-dbg/mvn-npm-plugin/README.md

   - **ng.args**       : the ng arguments
   - **ng.workingDir** : the working directory
   - **ng.home**       : the directory that contains the ng executable.
 If not set, assume present in system path.
+- version :
+  - **npm.workingDir**                   : the working directory, default is basedir
+  - **npm.packageJsonFile**              : the package.json file name, default is "package.json"
+  - **npm.packageJsonFileVersion**      : the version to set
+  - **npm.packageJsonFileIndentFactor** : the output indentation factor, default is 1
+  - **npm.packageJsonFileIndentChars**  : the output indentation characters, "SPACE" or "TAB", default is "SPACE"
 - all goals :
   - **log.level** : the default log level of the logger *(see java.util.logging.Level#parse)*